wbadart/hdsk/README.md

 adoption) will be compatibility with non-Haskell projects.
 Other than the (un)availability of libraries, the learning curve of the language itself is a hindrance to the adoption of Haskell in the data science community [[2]].
-Exposing this library to other projects in other languages, we can remove the language learning curve from the equation and offer a more gentle introduction to the applications of Haskell within data science.
+By exposing this library to other projects in other languages, we can remove the language learning curve from the equation and offer a more gentle introduction to the applications of Haskell within data science.

-The ultimate goal would be to export a library of bindings in a target language that allow for core library functions to be called as native functions while executing in the Haskell runtime.
+The ultimate goal (i.e. primary deliverable) would be a library of bindings in a target language that allow for core library functions to be called as native functions while executing in the Haskell runtime.
 I don't know just yet how I'll go about this, but two options I've started investigating are outlined
 below: